Billy Bush Bites Back at Donald Trump Over Infamous Access Hollywood Tapes: ''He Said That''

 But now, Billy Bush, the newsman who was caught in the middle of all of it, isn't letting this one slide.

-In regards to Trump's inflammatory "grab 'em by the p---y" line, Bush has come out to say, "Of course he said it.
+In regards to Trump's inflammatory "grab 'em by the p--sy" line, Bush has come out to say, "Of course he said it.
 And we laughed along…"

 In the New York Times' op-ed piece, entitled "Billy Bush: Yes, Donald Trump, You Said That," the entertainment news reporter wrote, "Along with Donald Trump and me, there were seven other guys present on the bus at the time, and every single one of us assumed we were listening to a crass stand-up act.
 He was performing.
 Surely, we thought, none of this was real."